Dangerous Roads May Lead To Car Accidents In Washington

 Like any car accident, the compensation you deserve depends on the severity of your injuries.
 However, it is vital that your attorney reviews your case and works with your doctors to evaluate the full scope of your injuries in determining what your case is worth.
 Serious injuries can appear minor at first but could have long-term ramifications without immediate treatment.
 Some of the common damages that our clients are compensated for include:

 - Lost earning capacity and career

 - Emotional anguish

 If a loved one was killed in a dangerous roadway accident, specific close family members have the right to file a wrongful death claim and may seek damages, including but not limited to:

 - Funeral and burial expenses

 - The emotional distress of family and loved ones

 - Loss of services and support

 Maintaining and improving local roads to ensure safe driving conditions for every motor vehicle is the duty of government agencies.
 Unfortunately, it can prove difficult to secure adequate funding for these types of programs, important as they may be.
-Many governmental agencies also put traffic safety projects in the back burner because of funding issues.
-There are several safety grant programs governmental agencies can utilize to make their cities and communities safer.
+Many governmental agencies also put traffic safety projects on the back burner because of funding issues.
+There are several safety grant programs that governmental agencies can utilize to make their cities and communities safer.